Axial Pump Design Software – AxSTREAM® Platform Overview

 The tasks user can solve with AxSTREAM® include:

-- Design new axial pumps from scratch
+- Impeller design of new axial pumps from scratch

 - Analyze existing axial pumps and their performance at design and off-design conditions (including cavitational parameters like NPSH, NPSHr, specific speed, etc.)